-RSM Outlook is RSM’s corporate magazine, which was launched in 2005 to enhance communication between the school and its alumni, corporate relations and business professionals all over the world.
-The magazine is one of the best ways to keep up to date with current activities, developments, alumni, corporate relations and RSM in general – while staying on top of the latest management topics.
+RSM Outlook was RSM’s corporate magazine from 2005 until 2019 to enhance communication between the school and its alumni, corporate relations and business professionals all over the world to keep up with current activities and developments while staying on top of the latest management topics.

-RSM Outlook features news, enterprising alumni, the movers and shakers in the network, lifelong learning opportunities, forthcoming events, and academic and executive interviews.
+Since 2020, there’s a new magazine.
+Think.Do. features news, enterprising alumni, lifelong learning opportunities, events, and academic and executive interviews.
 RSM alumni should receive a free copy by mail.
 Make sure your details are updated in the alumni database.
+Email us at firstname.lastname@example.org if you change your address, job title or company.

 Discover how knowledge and skills obtained at our business school can be transferred into leadership accomplishments in the business of sports, through coaching or sports retail.
 Also, exclusive interviews include a discussion between RSM dean Steef van de Velde and RSM’s founding dean Harrie Langman; an interview with alumnus Nick Jue, CEO of ING Netherlands, about the bank’s restructuring activities; and an academic interview about the human aspects of HR management with Prof. Dirk van Dierendonck.
 Meet alumni who have turned their entrepreneurial dreams into a reality, and read about I WILL Award winner Kukua, RSM’s new online careers advisory platform RSM MentorMe, an international exchange student reunion and RSM’s first Women in Leadership Conference.